 Buses

 Although Jacksonville’s bus service connects much of this massive city, the system has limitations.
-Buses in Jacksonville rarely run on time and commuters can expect to wait between 30 minutes to an hour between services, which can be incredibly frustrating.
+Buses in Jacksonville rarely run on time and commuters can expect to wait between 30 minutes and an hour between services, which can be incredibly frustrating.

-Bus fares are cheap, and those who are planning on using buses as their primary mode of transport should consider investing in a STAR Card, which offers daily and weekly passes at discounted rates.
+While operating hours are occasionally extended to accommodate special events, generally speaking, buses in Jacksonville stop running at around 8pm or 9pm, depending on the route.
+Bus fares are cheap, and those planning to use buses as their primary mode of transport should consider investing in a STAR Card, which offers daily and weekly passes at discounted rates.

 Skyway